Why does a person sweat when falling asleep? Night sweats in men: causes and treatment

 4. Perhaps the reason that the body sweats during sleep lies in an overly warm blanket or synthetic pillow.

-5. Before going to bed, thoroughly ventilate the room.
+5. Before going to bed, it is necessary to thoroughly ventilate the room.

-If after all the manipulations the problem remains, it is worth looking for the reasons in the wrong lifestyle, diseases or hormonal changes in the body, if the man is over 40 years old or he is in his teens.
+If after all the manipulations the problem remains, you should look for the reasons in an incorrect lifestyle, diseases or hormonal changes in the body, if the man is over 40 years old or is in adolescence.

-Ethyl alcohol adversely affects the health and functioning of all organs and systems.
-Often a person sweats after taking alcohol if poisoning has occurred.
-After drinking too much, a man may be disturbed by sticky sweat, which is released for a number of reasons:
+Ethyl alcohol has a detrimental effect on the health and functioning of all organs and systems.
+Often a person breaks into a sweat after drinking alcohol if poisoning has occurred.
+Having drunk too much, a man may be bothered by sticky sweat, which is released for a number of reasons:

-• ethanol is a poison for the human body, therefore, in order to remove it as soon as possible, the body has to use not only the urinary system, but also the epidermis;
+• ethanol is a poison for the human body, therefore, in order to remove it more quickly, the body has to use not only the urinary system, but also the epidermis;

-• alcohol raises body temperature, which causes night sweats;
+• alcohol increases body temperature, which causes night sweats;

-• cold sweat after intoxication signals the stress transferred by the body.
+• Cold sweat after intoxication indicates stress suffered by the body.

 Attention!
-Night sweats can occur due to the daily use of a couple of bottles of beer at night, which a man may simply not attach importance to.
-If a husband complains to his wife about a similar problem, she should draw his attention to cravings for alcoholic beverages.
+Night sweats can occur due to the daily consumption of a couple of bottles of beer at night, which a man may simply not attach importance to.
+If a husband complains to his wife about a similar problem, she should draw his attention to the craving for alcoholic beverages.

-Alcoholic sweat can disturb for several more days after poisoning, even if the person no longer consumed alcohol.
-The more ethanol is drunk, the longer the period of time the body needs to recover.
+Alcoholic sweat may continue to bother you for several days after poisoning, even if the person no longer drinks alcohol.
+The more ethanol you drink, the longer the body needs to recover.
 The same thing happens after drug intoxication.

 Men can be described as the stronger sex, not prone to worries and tears.
-But it is not so.
-Due to the serious stress that he had to endure at work or at home, a young person may feel unwell or even get sick.
-If a sweaty, wet pillow or sheet remains after sleep, and the person does not get enough sleep, the cause should be sought in recent stress.
+But this is not entirely true.
+Due to serious stress that he had to endure at work or at home, the young man may feel unwell or even get sick.
+If a sweaty, wet pillow or sheet remains after sleep, and a person does not get enough sleep, you should look for the cause in recently experienced stress.

 • problems at work;